alx3dev/randpass/README.md

 cd randpass && bin/setup
 ```

-To build your own gem, run `rake bundle`, and install it locally with `gem install pkg/randpass-0.2.0.gem`
+To build your own gem, run `rake build`, and install it locally with `gem install pkg/randpass-0.2.1.gem`

 Tested on: